csharpfritz/csharp_with_csharpfritz/sessions/Season-07/0703/README.md

 ### Azurite Emulator

 The local emulator available for Azure storage (as of April 2023) is called Azurite and can be installed at: https://learn.microsoft.com/azure/storage/common/storage-use-azurite

+This tool writes all of your data into a folder on your local system.

+### Storage Explorer

+The Azure Storage explorer will allow you to inspect and work with data in your Azure Storage services both online and in local emulators.
+More details and download a copy at:  https://azure.microsoft.com/products/storage/storage-explorer/